Material Safety Data Sheet for Cyclopentyl Chloride

 pH: Not applicable

-Solubility: Immiscible in water; soluble in organic solvents
+Solubility: Insoluble in water; miscible with most organic solvents

 Stability and Reactivity

-Conditions to Avoid: Heat, sparks, flames, incompatible chemicals
+Conditions to Avoid: Heat, flame, sparks, prolonged exposure to light.

 Toxicological Information